 With memorable songs from the era, this stylish production is set to capture the hearts of audiences and sparkle like a diamond in a Tiffany's window.

 Set in New York in 1943.
 Fred, a young writer from Louisiana, meets Holly Golightly, a charming, vivacious and utterly elusive good-time girl.
 Everyone falls in love with Holly – including Fred.
 But Fred is poor, and Holly’s other suitors include a playboy millionaire and the future president of Brazil.
 As war rages on in Europe, Holly begins to fall in love with Fred – just as her past catches up with her.

 I wanted to like it.
 Really I did.
 But unfortunately it never quite delivered.
 A stage adaptation of Capote's Breakfast at Tiffany's was always going to be a risky move.
 The show is meant to be a return to the spirit of Capote's story rather than the celebrated film in which Audrey Hepburn captured the hearts of millions as happy-go-lucky Holly Golightly.
-In the programme, director Sean...
+In the programme, director Sean Mathias hopes that fans of the film will forget their preconceptions and "within the first...
 Read more